 Do I need to be registered in a Parish to get married at Holy Family Church?

 Yes.
-Catholics requesting marriage preparation at Holy Family must be practicing and registered in Holy Family Parish for at least 3 months before beginning the process.
-(If you are registered under your parent’s registration, please re-register under your own name, noting that you are registered under your parent.)
+Catholics requesting marriage preparation at Holy Family must be practicing and registered in a Catholic church and actively attend Mass for at least three months before beginning the process.
+(If you are registered under your parents’ registration, please re-register under your own name, noting that you are registered under your parent.)

 What are the Fees for the Daily Chapel or the Main Church?